Introduction to the Foodtourist Top Fifty Cookbooks

 The following list is our compilation of the Foodtourist Top Fifty cookbooks that we think have contributed to a better understanding of cooking and cuisines.

-It is an idiosyncratic list because we want to delve into all sorts of culinary nooks and crannies based on things we are interested in (all types of Asian foods, for example), places we have been (for example, New Orleans where we found very bad food and some stunning food cooked by chefs such as Susan Spicer and Donald Link), Provence (where the food is often based on the freshest and most intense produce that you can find anywhere) and South-East Asia and Japan which we have visited many times and have some of the most enduring food memories.
+The Foodtourist Top Fifty an idiosyncratic list because we want to delve into all sorts of culinary nooks and crannies based on things we are interested in (all types of Asian foods, for example), places we have been (for example, New Orleans where we found a lot of very bad food and some stunning food cooked by chefs such as Susan Spicer and Donald Link), Provence (where the food is often based on the freshest and most intense produce that you can find anywhere) and South-East Asia and Japan which we have visited many times and have some of the most enduring food memories.

 You will also notice that some of the books we have included are those that include very detailed descriptions of how to create a dish that is apparently simple.
 Examples in the Foodtourist Top Fifty are the writing of Paul Bertolli in Cooking by Hand and Shizuo Tsuji in Japanese Cooking: A Simple Art.

-We have removed all the cookbooks that we regard as being “historic” – in our case these are, with a few exceptions, books that were written more than seventy years ago.
+We have removed all the cookbooks from the Foodtourist Top Fifty that we regard as being “historic” – in our case these are, with a few exceptions, books that were written more than seventy years ago.
 We will be writing more about some of these books in a different forum which we will be announcing soon.

 We will gradually be loading a detailed review for each of the books in the Foodtourist Top Fifty Cookbooks (most of them are already there), so please be patient, but we will try to get all of them posted as soon as possible.